 Higher-priced tiers open your organization’s access to greater bandwidth.
 Many people assume adding more bandwidth means you’re increasing your Internet speeds.
 However, this is a misunderstanding, since bandwidth is actually the amount of data that can be sent to you in megabits per second (Mbps).
 Increasing bandwidth simply means you can receive more information — i.e., more megabits.
 This creates the impression of data-speed improvements but is actually a data-quantity improvement.

 In fact, only cable modems and other network infrastructure can increase what we perceive as internet speed.
-How does your cable modem affect your internet speed?
+How does a modem work and what are the affects on your internet speed?
 These speeds are relayed in a transmission measurement known as the Data Over Cable Service Interface Specification standard, or DOCSIS for short.
 Every cable modem comes with a DOCSIS speed, and these speeds vary widely across modem models.
 Typical download speeds for older DOCSIS modem models (e.g., DOCSIS 1, 1.1 and 2) average 30-100 Mbps, while the most advanced models transmit between 1 to 10 gigabit per second (Gbps) uploads.

 What Is a Cable Modem Used For?

 Business cable modems are an essential piece of hardware for functioning Internet and data communications systems.
 Finding a unit with the right capabilities is crucial to unlocking full communication capabilities, including:

 - Accessing the ISP: The most basic function of a cable modem is to communicate with your Internet service provider’s network.
 A cable modem is one of the most popular and reliable modes of ISP connectivity since it operates on an already well-established ecosystem of physical cables stretching across the country.